PROGRAM (DROPPING, ADDING, WITHDRAWING)

 The grade of I (Incomplete) is a temporary grade that indicates that the student has, for good reason, not completed all of the course work but that there is the possibility that the student will eventually pass the course when all of the requirements have been completed.
 A student must ask the instructor for a grade of I, present documented evidence of illness or the equivalent, and clarify the remaining course requirements with the instructor.

 The incomplete grade is not awarded automatically.
 It is not used when there is no possibility that the student will eventually pass the course.
-If the course work is not completed after the statutory time for making up incompletes has elapsed, the temporary grade of I shall become an F and will be computed in the student's grade point average.
+Courses cannot be audited as a means of satisfying requirements for an incomplete grade.
+If the course work is not completed after the statutory time for making up incompletes has elapsed, the temporary grade of I shall become an F and will be computed in the student’s grade point average.

 Students may elect one pass/fail option each term, including the summer sessions, for a total of not more than 32 points during their college career.
 The pass/fail option is not acceptable for courses completed at other institutions.